-S
+ທ

 J

 4

 Predictable • People understand the risks associated with their role, and are able to describe and implement the prescribed control measures.
 Visiting staff and contractors are able to adhere to the same standard.
 Everyone in the organisation can explain their role, how the SMS affects them, and know where to find information and guidance or processes.
 Standards are reviewed, to ensure that the SMS uses and delivers up to date standards of risk control.
-Culture There is a collaborative approach across the organisation in implementation and reviews of the health and safety management system.
-The SMS describes how performance is measured, to check controls are working, and standards are being implemented.
-Standardised • The written SMS meets the elements laid down in relevant regulations and standards, such as HRA's guidance note on safety management systems, as a minimum.
+Cult The the and mar Standardised • The written SMS meets the elements laid down in relevant regulations and standards, such as HRA's guidance note on safety management systems, as a minimum.
 The written SMS contains clear references to supporting documents that describe control measures.
 Each document within or referenced from the written SMS has its own author / owner and it is approved and authorised as being fit for its intended purpose.
 The SMS reflects clearly the systems in place to manage risk effectively.
-Culture There is a clear understanding at all levels and across the railway of how the SMS sets out to control risks and to what standard.
-The SMS is communicated to staff and others who work with the railway or share risks e.g. connecting infrastructure managers and operators).
-Managed • There is a process in place within the organisation to produce and maintain a legally compliant SMS.
+Cult The and out Managed • There is a process in place within the organisation to produce and maintain a legally compliant SMS.
 The SMS says what the organisation does about railway safety.
 The SMS reflects the 'PLAN DO CHECK ACT' principle in describing how safety is managed on the railway.
-Culture The SMS is understood by most staff as an important and integral part of how safety and risk are managed.
 Relevant parts of the SMS are communicated to staff and; Not everyone does what the SMS says in all parts of the organisation.
-Ad-hoc • There is no written SMS, or if there is one, it is based on a template or copied from another organisation.
-The SMS does not reflect the individual railways activities, operations and risks.
-It is not always clear what standards the railway is using There is little training given.
-Culture The SMS is seen as unimportant or is poorly understood.
-Su gge ested guidance and further reading:
+Cult The impo and Cult